cyl3392207/msblogs/UsingPolicy1.md

 # Resource Policy Blog Series – 1

 I have been talking with customers on IT Policies for their Azure resources recently.
 I would like to summary some common patterns I observed so far and how to use Resource Policy to solve the issues.
-##Scenario 1 : Enforce tag in order to monitor resource usage

 Let’s take a typical example.
-In an enterprise, there’re lots of users using Azure subscriptions.
+In an enterprise, enabling self-service for different type of users is a key mission.
 IT admins from the infrastructure team are owners of the subscriptions, and IT guys from other different departments are contributors.
+While allowing flexibliity of self-service, IT admins also want to have tighter control over what can be done and what can not.

+##Scenario 1 : Enforce tag on your resources

 For track internal costing, IT admin are using Tags to organize their resources ( one way to do it is documented here).
 Also, IT admin can use Tags for other purposes, e.g an external management service requires specific tags to work properly.
 In order to make sure Tags appears in their resources, very often, it is a manual process or an automated process done periodically to add tags according to certain rules.
 Even with automation, there is no confidence that required tags are neatly attached to every resource.
 In short, this requires lots of work and attention and can sometimes go wrong.
 Therefore, a desire to enforce tags on Azure resources is appreciated.
 The new feature of Resource Policy in Azure Resource Manager has been designed to tackle this scenario.
 And here is how.
 To rephrase the requirement, the general policy is that every Azure Resource must be associated with a tag that contains department key and with a valid value.
 Similar to the documentation here, I can have a policy looks like below: